UW-Madison-DSI/Open-Source-Exploration/INSTALL.md

 ## Configuration

-To run the code in this project, you will need a GitHub and/or GitLab personal access token.
+To run the code in this project, you will need to first obtain GitHub and/or GitLab personal access tokens and then you will need to configure your code to use them.

+### Obtain Access Tokens
 See these resources for details on how to obtain these tokens:

 - GitHub

 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens

 - GitLab

 https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html

-Once you have your access tokens, you will need to add them to the code:
+Once you have your access tokens, you will need to add them to your code.

 ### GitHub Configuration
 Replace the placeholder "YOURGITHUBTOKENHERE" in the following files: